5 Signs Your Website Needs a Redesign in 2026

-I look at a lot of local business websites.
-Cafes in Nunhead, tradespeople in Sydenham, therapists in Forest Hill.
-And the same problems come up again and again.
+I look at a lot of local business websites — cafes in Nunhead, tradespeople in Sydenham, therapists in Forest Hill.
+The same problems come up again and again.

 This is more common than you'd think.
 A banner saying "we're following COVID-safe guidelines" or "reduced capacity due to the pandemic."
 Announcements from 2021 still sitting on the homepage.